Plumtree railway station

 Plumtree railway station served the village of Plumtree in Nottinghamshire, England on the Nottingham direct line of the Midland Railway between London and Nottingham, avoiding Leicester.
-The station is now a pub and grill an the line still is now used as the Old Dalby Test Track.
-Although is closed towards Nottingham way.
+The station is now a pub and grill and the line is now used as the Old Dalby Test Track.
+Although it is closed towards Nottingham.

 History

 The station was opened for goods (1 November 1879) & passengers (2 February 1880) by the Midland Railway.
 The station was designed by the Midland Railway company architect John Holloway Sanders.